Navasri1309/EXP-4/README.md

 CIRCUIT DIAGRAMS

-Half wave rectifier with filter:
+Half wave rectifier with and without filter:

-Bridge rectifier with filter:
+Bridge rectifier with and without filter:

 TABULAR COLUMN
-Rectifier without filter
+Half wave Rectifier with and without filter:
 TABULAR COLUMN
-Rectifier with filter
+Bridge wave Rectifier with and without filter:

 WAVEFORM: